VladimirVinarsky/Lrn-csvkit/csvkit_tutorial/README.md

 This works, the only trouble is I would like to have a column with a file name there and not use awk to do it.

-# Learn how to use the csv kit
+# Learn how to use the csv kit from tutorial and docs
 ## Resources
 [link to tutorial page](https://csvkit.readthedocs.io/en/latest/tutorial.html)\
 [link to references and full manual for functions](https://csvkit.readthedocs.io/en/latest/cli.html)